As a first-time father, you have many new responsibilities. Protecting your new little one in every way possible is a top priority.

 During the years when your new child is growing, infancy to college, this is when you need the most life insurance coverage.
 Why?
 If you die unexpectedly during this time, this is when your family would be most financially vulnerable.

 » Calculate: Life insurance needs calculator

-Plus, you can purchase multiple term life policies at once to customize your coverage is a good strategy.
+Purchasing multiple term life insurance policies at once to customize your coverage is a good strategy.
 This is called laddering.

 When looking at term life vs. whole life insurance, most people overestimate the costs of term life insurance (perhaps based on quotes that they’ve seen for whole life insurance).
 It’s possible to find the right life insurance for parents that will meet most family’s needs for well under the cost of your daily cup of joe.